Yuvraj-Dhepe/Projects/Resources/llm_prompts.md

 :yield {{typePlaceholder}}: {{descriptionPlaceholder}}
 {{/yields}}
 ```
 If provided with user code, suggest optimizations to enhance performance, ensuring the code remains efficient, fast, and resource-effective while maintaining functionality.
-Be ready for questions.
+- Also add proper type hints, as per the function body to parameters
 - Be ready now for the questions asked

 ### Example Prompt
 - Give a simple code with docstring that loads an image from directory writes a `HELLO WORLD` on the image.